yft22/sec-gate-oidc/docs/1-architecture-presentation.md

     * loa=3 more trusted authentication (two factors ?)
     * loa=6 live critical authentication.

-* Security attributes: allows to add fine grain access controls.
+* Security attributes: allows fine grain access controls to be added.
 They define a set of labels that should be provided by your IDP.

     * Enterprise IDPs typically provide either groups or roles.
     * github' provides organizations, repositories, ...